abhinavasd2005/FinFlow-/README.md

 Since the frontend and backend run on different domains, CORS is configured in Spring Boot to explicitly allow requests from the frontend origin — a standard security requirement for any separated frontend/backend architecture.

 ### Database as a Service (DBaaS)
 MySQL is provisioned on Railway as a managed database service.
-The backend connects over a public TCP proxy (`zephyr.proxy.rlwy.net`) — Railway's public networking endpoint — since the backend and database run on different cloud platforms and cannot communicate over a private network.
+The backend connects over a public TCP proxy, Railway's public networking endpoint — since the backend and database run on different cloud platforms and cannot communicate over a private network.

 ## API Endpoints